aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 }
 ```

-In this example, we create a new `MailMessage` object, set the sender and recipient email addresses, specify the subject and body of the email, and attach a document file to it.
+In this example we:

+- Instantiate a `MailMessage`.
+- Define sender, recipient, subject, and body.
+- Create an `Attachment` pointing to a PDF file and add it to the message.
+- Save the message as an EML file (you could also send it via SMTP).

 ## Retrieving Document Attachments

 You may need to extract and work with document attachments from incoming emails.
-Here's how you can do it:
+Here’s how you can load an email and pull out PDF files:

+> **Pro tip:** Use the `getContentType().getName()` check to filter only the file types you care about.

 ```java
 import com.aspose.email.Attachment;